Breakthrough/PySceneDetect/.github/ISSUE_TEMPLATE/scenedetect_package.md

 **Environment:**

-Run `scenedetect version --all` and include the output.
+Run `scenedetect version` and include the output.
 This will describe the environment/OS/platform and versions of dependencies you have installed.

 **Media/Files:**